Demand the Impossible 2019

 Applications now open!

-FREE, with some assistance with travel costs available, but places are limited.
-Deadline for applications: midnight, Saturday September 28th.
+FREE, including food at each session and with some assistance with travel costs available, but places are limited.
+The deadline for applications has been extended to midnight Sunday October 13th.

 Demand the Impossible is about ideas for action.
 We go beyond simply listing the many things wrong with the world, and use talks and participatory discussions to help young people to clarify their ideas, make connections between the different forms of injustice we face, and - most importantly - learn about resistance today and throughout history.
 DI also provides opportunities to get involved in activism - we'll introduce you to a range of grassroots groups that will welcome and support you, and we'll create the time, space and networks for you to share experiences with other course participants and support one another in a friendly and informal environment.